Catalog of Lunar Eclipses of Historical Interest

 Gallus explains lunar eclipse before the battle

-"When there was an eclipse of the moon in the time of Perseus of Macedonia, the report gained popular credence that it portented the eclipse of the king."
+"When there was an eclipse of the moon in the time of Perseus of Macedonia,

 - Polibius, The Histories